 The Role of the Aboriginal Heritage Office

-The Aboriginal Heritage Office is a joint initiative by Lane Cove, North Sydney, Manly, Warringah, Willoughby, Ku-ring-gai, Pittwater and City of Ryde councils, in a progressive move to protect Aboriginal Heritage in these areas.
+The Aboriginal Heritage Office is a joint initiative by Lane Cove, North Sydney, Willoughby, Ku-ring-gai, Strathfield and The Northern Beaches Council in a progressive move to protect Aboriginal heritage in these areas.

-Another key role of the Aboriginal Heritage office is to give the Aboriginal people and non-aboriginal people involved with these council areas an avenue of approach to discuss issues or concerns they may have.
-The office is in direct contact with the Metropolitan Local Aboriginal Land Council and its many resources.
+Another key role of the Aboriginal Heritage Office is to give Aboriginal and non-Aboriginal people involved with these council areas an avenue of approach to discuss issues or concerns they may have.

-An important part of the role is to communicate with school and other groups and teach children an ethos of understanding to appreciate the unique culture of the Aboriginal people.
+An important part of the role is to communicate with schools and other groups and help children develop a deeper understanding of the unique culture of Aboriginal people.

-In association with the local councils, talks, walks and activities are planned to enhance appreciation of Aboriginal culture in the wider community.
-A selection of information leaflets on various Aboriginal Heritage topics are available to download.
+In association with the local councils, talks, walks and activities are conducted to enhance appreciation of Aboriginal culture in the wider community.
+A selection of information leaflets on various Aboriginal heritage topics are available to download.
 Find out more about what the AHO offers Councils and the community.
 Or see our videos.
 There’s plenty more in our Resources section.